City, University of London: Statistics

 Biography

-Sir Anthony Charles Lynton Blair is a British former politician who served as Prime Minister of the United Kingdom from 1997 to 2007 and Leader of the Labour Party from 1994 to 2007.
-He served as Leader of the Opposition from 1994 to 1997, and had various shadow cabinet posts from 1987 to 1994.
-Blair was the Member of Parliament (MP) for Sedgefield from 1983 to 2007.
-He is the second longest serving prime minister in modern history after Margaret Thatcher, and is the longest serving Labour politician to have held the office.
+Sir Anthony Charles Lynton Blair is a British politician who served as Prime Minister of the United Kingdom from 1997 to 2007 and Leader of the Labour Party from 1994 to 2007.
+He was Leader of the Opposition from 1994 to 1997 and held various shadow cabinet posts from 1987 to 1994.
+Blair was Member of Parliament (MP) for Sedgefield from 1983 to 2007, and was special envoy of the Quartet on the Middle East from 2007 to 2015.
+He is the second-longest-serving prime minister in post-war British history after Margaret Thatcher, the longest-serving Labour politician to have held the office, and the first and only person to date to lead the party to three consecutive general election victories.

-4. Vallabhbhai Patel
+4. Sardar Vallabhbhai Patel

-Vallabhbhai Patel
+Sardar Vallabhbhai Patel

 Born in